Health Sciences

 It is also highly advisable to complete the AA degree at the community college since this will automatically meet all of CWU's General Education requirements.

-To determine which courses at your community college transfer automatically for these CWU courses, see the CWU-Community College Transfer Equivalency sheets at: registrar services
+To determine which courses at your community college transfer automatically to these CWU courses, see the CWU-Community College Transfer Equivalency sheets.

 Feel free to contact any of the following faculty if you have questions about your transfer to the CWU Food Science and Nutrition Program.